mdgeorge4153/portfolio/README.md

 [Graduate Research Project (Fabric)](java/fabric)
 =================================================

+**Note:** the Fabric repository is very large, so I haven't included it in this bundle.
+You can fetch it using git by running `git submodule update --init`, or you can browse the source [online](https://github.com/apl-cornell/fabric).

 Most of my graduate research was conducted in the context of the Fabric project.
 I was one of four lead developrs of the Fabric language and system.
 Fabric is an extension of Java with language-level support for distributed